Vermankayak/gitFetch/README.md

 # gitFetch

-Switzerland is a GEM of a country.
+Switzerland is a GEM of a country!